Sport in South Africa: Cricket

 The team has had success with batsmen like Herschelle Gibbs, who was one of the sport's most dominating batsmen, all-rounders like Jacques Kallis and Shaun Pollock, the former being one of the greatest all rounders of the game, and bowlers such as Makhaya Ntini, who reached number two in the ICC Player Rankings in 2006.
-Dale Steyn is currently ranked as one of the best test bowlers, and former captain Graeme Smith was one of the most dominant left-handed batsmen in recent world cricket history.
+Dale Steyn was ranked as one of the best test bowlers, and former captain Graeme Smith was one of the most dominant left-handed batsmen in recent world cricket history.
 Wicketkeeper Mark Boucher has the world record for the most dismissals for a wicketkeeper in Tests.
-Kevin Pietersen, who is white, left the country claiming that he was put at a disadvantage by positive discrimination, and within a few years became one of the world's top batsmen, playing for England.
-South Africa is one of the strongest teams and in 2006, in Johannesburg in what was the highest scoring 50 over ODI ever, South Africa led by Gibbs' 175 chased down Australia's mammoth and then world record score of 434–4.
+In 2006 in Johannesburg, in what was the highest scoring 50 over ODI ever, South Africa led by Gibbs' 175 chased down Australia's mammoth and then world record score of 434–4.
 South Africa hosted the 2003 Cricket World Cup an event that was disappointing to them as they tied against Sri Lanka in what happened to be in a farcical situation and were eliminated on home soil.
 In the 2007 Cricket World Cup, South Africa reached the semi-finals of the event but lost to Australia.
 They were sent home by New Zealand in the 2011 Cricket World Cup and the same team also defeated them in the 2015 Cricket World Cup in a thrilling semi-final.

-South Africans are at the top and are a consistent team in the test format for the last half decade.
-They are often considered as fearsome for the teams touring from the Indian subcontinent because of their brutal fast bowling.
-Cricketer Tabraiz Shamsi is the no. 1 ranked T20 cricket bowler in the world.